OSD Procedure summary

 Information for Members:

-30.60: The Committee Manager or Convenor forms a Project team to resolve comments.
+30.60: The Committee Manager or WG Convenor forms a Project team to resolve comments.

 30.99: The Committee Manager submit the project via Submission Interface (SI) for DIS

-• When DIS ballot opens, the DIS voters and Liaison Representatives are automatically notified and project is moved to 40.20
+• When DIS ballot opens, the DIS voters (those with OSD Voter roles) and Liaison Representatives are automatically notified and project is moved to 40.20

-• National Experts and liaisons can provide comments in the online document.
-Please consult the Option A or Option B articles for details.
+• NMC members and liaisons can provide comments in the online document.
+NMC members should consult with their National Standards Body Administrator (NSB) to confirm if their country will be using Option A or Option B for commenting in the OSD.

 • ISOCS editors provide comments and changes directly in the online document